debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 There are 13 teams, and every team played 24 matches.
 Apart from the MP column (which is the same for every team), we have six columns.
 Are all of them independent of each other?

 Well, at least one is not.
 GD is a linear combination of GF and GA, and we'll leave it for our further analysis.
-Thus, the apparent independent data looks like:
+Thus, the (apparently) independent data looks like:

 | Club                |   W |   D |   L |   GF |   GA |
 |:--------------------|----:|----:|----:|-----:|-----:|